H3llKa1ser/Homelabbing-Recipes/Cyber Range Homelab/Active Directory/Windows Server 2019.md

 In the IP address field enter the default gateway for the AD_LAB interface (10.80.80.1) and then click on Add.
 Once added click on Next.

-Next, Next, then "Yes, Iwant to activate this scope now", then Next.
+Next, Next, then "Yes, I want to activate this scope now", then Next.